 The Mediterranean Revival composition was described as “the most complete and modern Apartment House yet erected in the city”.
 It was re-platted in 2011 as condos by Jane and Richard Levy, and work continued from interior to exterior of the next several years as the building was systematically restored with help from Richard Gantt.
 Much credit goes to Melvin Harper, the carpenter extraordinaire, who tended to the details and made this a true preservation project.

 The organization recognized the work of dedicated volunteers.
 Dr. Terry Seaks was applauded for the contribution of his insights and stewardship in the care of the furnishings collection at Blandwood Mansion.
 Leslie and David Millsaps were presented the Volunteer of the Year award for their role in supporting the organization on the board, as sponsors of events, and as great advocates of historic preservation.
 Leslie passed in October 2019 and is dearly missed.

 New board members for Preservation Greensboro include Chris Brummel, Kim Cameron, Jimmy Haynes, Nick Hook, Rene Lawrence, Kista Mansell, Cris Núñez, and Ashley Simpson.
-Katherine Rowe was elected President, Valerie Edson as Future President, Linda Lane as Vice President, and John Hunter as Secretary.
+Katherine Roe was elected President, Valerie Edson as Future President, and John Hunter as Secretary.

 Preservation Greensboro contributes a key role in the growth of Greensboro’s economy and vitality through tourism, reinvestment, and place-making.
 With diverse initiatives that help you to restore, explore, and connect with your community, Preservation Greensboro provides a voice for revitalization, improved quality of life, and conservation of historic resources for future generations.
 Are you a member yet?
 Learn more about Greensboro’s only member-supported preservation organization by exploring our website or joining our Facebook page.
 Please join us today!